geosoft-as/ticketmaster/README.md

 ## Extension

 The system was created for migrating from YouTrack and Jira to Azure DevOps.
 It can easily be tuned to migrate the other way.
-Following the same architectual pattern it can also easily be extended to other systems as long as they provide a REST API for communication.
+Following the same architectual pattern it can also easily be extended to include other systems as long as they provide a REST API for communication.